 So, it is time to adopt accessibility and adhere to ADA since it will benefit your customers and your employees.
 Looking at people with disabilities as your customers.

-If time for businesses like Domino’s Pizza to look at the business opportunity of catering to this otherwise ignore audience.
+If time for businesses like Domino’s Pizza to look at the business opportunity of catering to this otherwise ignored audience.

 At BarrierBreak, we assist our customers to ensure your product is accessible to all.
-Feel free to email us to know more about how you can adhere to Americans with Disabilities Act.
+Feel free to email us to know more about how you can adhere to Americans with Disabilities Act (ADA).